kenchan-canuck/software-patterns/README.txt

 Motivations
 ===========

-    If Software Patterns are used properly, they tend to make their codes more concise (fewer lines of codes), to avoid re-invent the wheels (reuse), to code faster, to reduce bugs, and to increase run-time performance.
+    If a developer uses software patterns properly in his or her code, he or she would be able to make the code more concise (fewer lines of codes), to avoid re-invent the wheels (reuse), to code faster, to reduce bugs, and to increase run-time performance.

-    As an active developer, he was frustrated with random sample codes on the Internet (e.g. academic web pages, stackoverflow, developer blogs).
+    As an active developer, the primary developer was frustrated with random sample codes on the Internet (e.g. academic web pages, stackoverflow, developer blogs).

     Although he usually found some good quality answers on the Internet, it often took a lot longer than he would like.
 He also could not find any